 Report Subject understands and certifies that Report Subject is providing “written instructions” to TSCI in accordance with the Fair Credit Reporting Act, 15 U.S.C. Â§1681 et seq., as amended (“FCRA”) to access and use Report Subject’s credit report for (a) authenticating Report Subject’s identity, (b) providing Report Subject with a copy of Report Subject’s Tenant Screening Report, and (c) providing End Users with a copy of Report Subject’s Tenant Screening Report, upon Report Subject’s request or approval and for the duration of Report Subject’s use of the Service.

-End User certifies that End User is a Landlord, Property Manager, or Real Estate Broker who owns or commercially manages the real property being rented/leased and is using the Report Subject’s Tenant Screening Report for the purpose of tenant screening.
+End User certifies that End User is a Landlord or Real Estate Agent who owns or commercially manages the real property being rented/leased and is using the Report Subject’s Tenant Screening Report for the purpose of tenant screening.

 END USER IS NOT AUTHORIZED TO REQUEST OR RECEIVE CONSUMER INFORMATION FOR ANY USE NOT OTHERWISE IDENTIFIED HEREIN, INCLUDING BUT NOT LIMITED TO CREDIT REPAIR, MARKETING AND EMPLOYMENT.

 End User certifies that the use and related permissible purpose that End User designates will be accurate.
 End User certifies that for each written instruction of a consumer who is the subject of the Tenant Screening Report, such written instruction will expressly authorize End User to obtain the Tenant Screening Report and will contain at a minimum the consumer’s name, address, and signature.
 End User agrees to a limited one-time use of each consumer’s Tenant Screening Report.